-All of this data is used to create a unique fingerprint for tracking users and identifying bots.
+The above data is combined together and then used to create a unique fingerprint for tracking users and identifying bots.

 Alternatively, we can run a real web browser using browser automation libraries like Selenium, Puppeteer or Playwright that can start a real headless browser and navigate it for web scraping.

-With all of the above methods bypassed Akamai can still detect bots using behavior analysis.
-As Akamai is tracking everything that happens on the website it can detect scrapers and bots by detecting abnormal behavior.
+With all of the above methods bypassed, Akamai can still detect bots using behavior analysis.
+As Akamai is tracking all the actions that happen on the website, it can detect scrapers and bots by detecting abnormal behavior.

 So, it's important to distribute web scraper traffic through multiple agents.

 This is done by creating multiple profiles with proxies, header details and other settings.
-If browser automation is used then each profile should use a different browser version and configuration (like screen size etc.).
+If browser automation is used then each profile should use a different browser version and configuration, such as the screen size.